The Hidden Sugars: Health Foods That Could Harm Your Teeth

 • They can be especially acidic, causing enamel erosion alongside decay

-• They may remain on teeth longer due to less rigorous post-consumption oral hygiene (after all, who brushes after eating a “health” food?)
+• They may stay on teeth longer due to less rigorous post-consumption oral hygiene (after all, who brushes after eating a “healthy” food?)

 • They frequently come packaged with marketing that emphasises health benefits while downplaying sugar content